What is LAFTA?

 Application Fee

 The application fee (including one submission) is $20, $10 for current full time students, plus $5 for each additional submission.
 Artists may apply with up to 5 total submissions.
+You can pay the entry fee in PayPal by using the button at the bottom of the membership renewal page (https://laftalouisville.org/

 EXHIBITING AT PYRO